Sunday, July 26, 2020

 I may have seen Boracay during its pristine days when it was less developed and had its Island vibe.
 So that brings back vivid memories worth remembering.

-When there is damage in an ecosystem due to commercialization, it has to clean and heal itself before serving people again.
-And so other more popular Islands in the country and Southeast Asian region followed suit.
+When an ecosystem is damaged by commercialization, it has to clean and heal itself before serving people again.
+Other more popular Islands in the country and Southeast Asian region followed suit.
 They also rehabilitated their Island paradise.
-That's a great move with great sacrifice and love.
+That's a great move, made with great sacrifice and love.

 Take a break from the crowd.
 The party.
 The noise.
 The pollution.

 I love Boracay.
-It has a different vibe among Philippine Islands and beaches.
-And so, I am pro-rehabilitation if needed, so it can breathe again and rejuvenate -- just like us human beings.
+It has a different vibe from other Philippine Islands and beaches.
+So, I am pro-rehabilitation if needed so it can breathe again and rejuvenate—just like us human beings.

-The Nami Resort will bring you over the hills and experience exhilarating fun from an old-style elevator reaching the hilltop.
-Nami resort got the best view of the Island, and it was just fantastic.
+The Nami Resort will take you over the hills and allow you to experience exhilarating fun from an old-style elevator reaching the hilltop.
+Nami Resort had the best view of the Island, which was just fantastic.
 The food, the music, and the ambiance are great.
 The experience was magical.

-Boracay once again was closed just recently.
-This time due to the pandemic.
-And so, when people can travel again without restrictions, Boracay will open its paradise for responsible business owners and kind travelers.
+When people can travel again without restrictions, Boracay will open its paradise for responsible business owners and kind travelers who understand the importance of preserving its beauty.

-Boracay is for everyone.
-One day, I may be able to swim in its water again.
-Witness its captivating sunset.
-See the sandcastles and leave footprints in the sand.
+Boracay is for everyone, and I look forward to the day when I can once again swim in its water, witness its captivating sunset, see the sandcastles, and leave footprints in the sand.

 © 2020 Del Cusay